Connecting Storage

 -

-In your AWS account, create an IAM Role that trusts the provided Instance Role ARN and attach the policy from the preceding step.
+In your AWS account, create an IAM Role that trusts the provided AWS account number and attach the policy from the preceding step.
 (AWS Documentation)

 -

 Provide the ARN of the role you created in the previous step to GRAX Support.
-GRAX Engineering creates the necessary IAM resources to allow the instance to assume that role.
+GRAX Engineering creates the necessary IAM resources to allow the application to assume that role.

 -